scylladb/scylla-rust-driver/CONTRIBUTING.md

 ## Static checks

-Currently, we require new PRs to compile without warnings, pass `cargo fmt` and `cargo clippy` checks.
+Currently, we require new PRs to compile without warnings, pass `cargo fmt` and a few variations of `cargo clippy` checks.
+You can run `make static` to execute most of those static checks.

 ## Testing